iHacketh/freepy/README.md

 Next, edit the file located @ ./conf/settings.py so freeswitch_host has the correct information to connect to your FreeSWITCH instance.

-*The FreeSWITCH event socket module only listens on IP address 127.0.0.1 by default.
-Please make sure if FreeSWITCH is on a different machine that you bind the event socket module to the LAN IP.*

 Once everything is configured we are ready to take freepy for a run.

 ```